Single-measurement Bell analysis: Introduction

 \section{Introduction}

-Bell-like tests provide a powerful tool for investigating fundamental concepts at the very heart of quantum physics \cite{LB90,JB64,WW,AF82,AR15,BKO16,CH74,CHSH69,MA84,MC}.
-To this end, a necessary factor is the measurement of incompatible observables.
-This in sharp conflict with an implicit understanding regarding a unique statistical context for all measurement \cite{MA84,MC,AK00,HP04,AM08,TN11,AK14,JCh17,NV62}.
-This may obscure the real meaning and fundamental consequences of the Bell tests.
+Local hidden-variable theories and Bell-like tests provide a powerful tool for investigating fundamental concepts at the very heart of quantum physics \cite{LB90,JB64,WW,AF82,AR15,BKO16,CH74,CHSH69,MA84,MC}.
+To this end, a key ingredient is the measurement of incompatible observables.
+This requires to combine results from different experimental realizations, that involve different physical contexts and that must be measured at different times.
+On the other hand, the derivation of the Bell-type bounds demands a unique probability distribution of hidden variables to cover all experimental realizations at all times.
+This assumption is not straightforward, since one may consider more physically motivated that hidden variables would depend on the observables being measured, given that the experimental settings are different \cite{MA84,MC,AK00,HP04,AM08,TN11,AK14,JCh17,NV62}.
+But in such a case, no meaningful bound might be derived.

-Some recent works have analyzed practical schemes where all the observables involved in the Bell test are to be measured at once.
-This is done via a joint measurement of several compatible observables in one and the same experimental arrangement \cite{MAL20,VRA23}.
-The key point is to design the joint measurement such that its statistics provides enough information about all the observables involved in the corresponding Bell test \cite{MAL22,MM89,WMM02,WMM14,PB87, AL16,LM17,GBAL18}.
-In particular, in the scheme presented in Ref. \cite{MAL20} there is a complete retrieval of the exact statistics of all observables via a simple data inversion from the measured statistics to a joint distribution for the Bell-test observables that becomes nonclassical exactly when the state fails to fit to the causal model behind the Bell test.
+This serious difficulty can be avoided by addressing practical schemes where all the observables involved in the Bell test are to be determined from a single experimental arrangement, where all measurements required are performed at once.
+This can be done via a noisy joint measurement \cite{MAL20,VRA23}.
+The key point is to design the joint measurement such that its statistics provides enough information about all the observables involved in the corresponding Bell test, so that their exact statistics can be obtained via a simple data inversion from the measured data \cite{MAL22,MM89,WMM02,WMM14,PB87, AL16,LM17,GBAL18}.
+In particular, in Ref. \cite{MAL20} we have shown that it is possible to retrieve a joint distribution for all observables that fails to be a probability distribution by taking negative values exactly when the system state fails to satisfy the Bell theorem, in full agreement with Fine's theorem \cite{AF82}.
+All this within a unique statistical context as required in the Bell theorem.